What is Ash Dieback Disease?

 Professional surveys have identified the affected trees.
-There is no imminent danger, but we need to make safe the infected trees that are near the main paths.
-In October to November 2020 up to 25 major ash trees will be reduced in height.
-Some will be “monolithed” to 6 metres high.
+There is no imminent danger, but we had to make safe the infected trees that are near the main paths.
+In late 2020 around 25 major ash trees were reduced in height.
+Most were “monolithed” to 6 metres high.
 They will still provide habitat for insects, birds etc while they gradually decay.
-However a few will need to be taken down much lower.
+However a few needed to be taken down much lower.

-Most of the Centenary Wood, the plantation next to the Upper Meadow, is semi-mature ash trees, which need to be felled.
+Most of the Centenary Wood, the plantation next to the Upper Meadow, was semi-mature ash trees, which had to be felled.
 Over the two winters 2021-2022 and 2022-2023 we are replacing them with different native species, leaving some clearings and paths.
 The trees that are not ash will be kept.

 Help us plant replacement trees

 Around the Ancient Woodland, Wapley Bushes Conservation Group have already planted hundreds of young replacement trees of other species over the last three years.

 We are now looking for volunteers and community groups to join us replanting the Centenary Wood.
 The aim is to plant 250 or more trees in total during the winters of 2021-2022 and 2022-2023.

 Over the 5 years we will have planted as many trees as we need to cut down.
 This will preserve the woodland and its flora and fauna for our children’s future.
 A 3 year old resident, hearing that the trees were poorly, said “We’ll have to plant some more trees then!”

 Could you or your group help with the replanting?
 Do you have questions about ash dieback?